Chase Freedom Unlimited®

 • Amazon and Apple purchases

-Keep in mind that using points through Amazon causes a 20% reduction in points value, so 100 points translate to $.80 rather than $1.
-Other offers, like travel, however, may provide a higher value than one cent per point.
+Remember that using points through Amazon causes a 20% reduction in points value, so 100 points translate to $.80 rather than $1.
+However, other offers, like travel, may provide a higher value than one cent per point.

 Points never expire if the Chase account is open and in good standing.
-This means cardholders can move points from one Chase credit card to another for the best value.
+Cardmembers can move points from one Chase credit card to another for the best value.
 Even better, Chase has no minimum amount required for redeeming points.

 Other Card Features

-Since Chase cards are Visa products, they come with typical Visa benefits and protections.
+Since the Chase Freedom Unlimited is a Visa product, cardmembers have access to the typical Visa benefits and protections.
 These benefits include:

 Zero Fraud Liability Cardholder Inquiry Services Emergency Card Replacement